Aneapiy/Swift-HAR/README.md

 # Swift-HAR

-Human activity recognition on iPhone 6s with Swift, CoreMotion, and a Feed-Forward Neural Network from Swift-AI.
+Human activity recognition on iPhone 6s with Swift, CoreMotion, and a Feed-Forward Neural Network classifier from Swift-AI.

 Columbia University EECS 6895 Advanced Big Data Analytics Final Project for nh2518